zach33313/AISnakeGame/README.md

   9. you land on the AppGame page but u can switch to the model view by adding /mode_view to the url!

-Train.py Set Up(optional):
+Train.py Set Up:
-  1. python3 updated_train.py
+  1. python3 train.py (train.py lives in your backend folder)
-  2. get the url like in BE step 5, and put it into ModelView.tsx in the server1 variable(cmd f it twin)
+  2. get the url like in BE step 5, and put it into ModelView.tsx in the server1 variable